danielgroves/danielgroves.net/src/adventures-photography/_posts/2019-04-09-eurovelo-croatia.md

   {% img src: 20160622-DSCF8175, alt: Max with his rear wheel. %}

-  {% figcaption %}Photoseries of Max during his repair, featuring a kitten of unknown origin that sought nothing but attention and someone to play with.{% endfigcaption %}
+  {% figcaption %}An abandoned passport control checkpoint from the days before Schengen area.{% endfigcaption %}
 {% endfigure %}

 Stopping at "Porkeys" for dinner just 250m short of the Italian border we had a relaxed dinner here before picking a campsite out on the map in Trieste and then heading off for it.
 We were trying to avoid going into the city, and so found ourselves climbing more painfully steep hills as the sun set behind us.
 Through luck alone we ended up on a campsite with views overlooking the entire city, and sharing a small pitch with another cyclist.
 The guy explained that he was a British expat who was cycling to China while stopping and teaching English in places en-route.